stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/upstream-analysis/README.md

    - `step 1`: Filter cells with low content of genes expressed and remove mtDNA from each library (as defined in the `params`).
    - `step 2`: `Find_Outlier_Thershold` function.
 This is an optional step (as defined in the `params`).

-Moreover, only libraries with more than 500 cells will be kepted for merging and integration purposes.
-We are following CellRanger guidelines as posted [here](https://www.10xgenomics.com/analysis-guides/common-considerations-for-quality-control-filters-for-single-cell-rna-seq-data).
-This is because in Cell Ranger, UMI count is capped at 500 in the second step of cell calling - barcodes with less than 500 UMI counts will not be regarded as cells.
+Moreover, only libraries with more than 500 cells will be kept for merging and integration purposes.
+This value is a commonly used threshold for many single-cell RNA-seq studies as a minimum for obtaining reliable and meaningful analysis.
+- Statistical Power: At least 500 cells are typically needed to ensure the analysis has enough statistical power to detect meaningful biological signals.
+- Cell Diversity: With fewer cells, you may not capture sufficient cellular diversity, leading to incomplete or biased results.
+- Clustering: Some clustering algorithms in single-cell RNA-seq require a minimum number of cells to create robust, meaningful clusters.

 #### Post alignment/cell quality filtering parameters
 We recommend that the user use the following parameters for initial QC, and then adjust accordingly if necessary: